Please see our OER guide for more information on Open Educational Resources and initiatives to promoted them at Woodbury.

 Woodbury University Library’s course reserves service provides access to supplementary course materials in support of the University’s academic mission.
 Instructors place items in the library's course reserves collection at the beginning of each semester to ensure the availability of materials that are to be used by the class members in a specific course.
 Due to space limitations, reserve materials will be available only for the semester in which the class is taught.

-Learn more, and place a reserves request, here.
+Learn more, and place a reserves request, on the Course Reserves page.

 Does the library have or buy textbooks?

-As a general policy, the Woodbury University Library does not purchase textbooks or add donated textbooks to the library collection.
-Textbooks that are required for Woodbury courses are part of the student's expected cost of education, and it is the student’s responsibility to acquire them.
-An instructor may choose to place a personal copy of a textbook on reserve for a specific course; the textbook will be returned to the instructor at the end of the term.
+Textbooks that are required for Woodbury courses are generally considered to be part of the student's expected cost of education.
+For reasons detailed in our textbook policy, Woodbury University Library is unable to acquire textbooks.
+However, an instructor may choose to place a personal copy of a textbook on reserve for a specific course; the textbook will be returned to the instructor at the end of the term.
+If a faculty member would like to work with the librarian assigned to their discipline to identify potential open (access) textbooks, please let us know.

 Most library materials are loaned to faculty members for a semester.
 Exceptions: DVDs, videos, periodicals.
 Please bring your Woodbury ID/library card with you when you check out library materials or equipment.